fawda123/PBmod/efdc_inst.md

 ![](efdc_inst_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

 ## Time series forcing and boundary condition files

 Input data for nine years were previously assembled by TetraTech.
 These included meteorological data for atmospheric pressure, temperature, rainfall, wind speed and direction, and cloud cover.
 Thirteen inland boundary conditions included time series of freshwater inflows at eight sites and five point sources, where flow and water temperature were available at each location.
 Data from Offshore bounday conditions were water surface elevation (WSE)), temperature, and salinity.
 Water surface elevation and temperature were obtained from the NOAA tidal station 8729840 near the port of Pensacola.
 Offshore boundary salinity values were estimated at 35 psu for each cell.
+The following files were copied directly from an existing model but will need to be updated if new or different boundary conditions are used.

 `ASER.INP` Atmospheric forcing conditions including pressure, temperature, rainfall, evaporation by decimal julian day

+`DSER.INP` Dye concentration time series file.

 `PSER.INP` Open boundary water surface elevation time series file, NOAA tidal station 8729840 (near port).